With the best budget microphones, you can achieve amazing sound quality at an affordable price.

 5 Steps to Find an Affordable, Quality Microphone for Your Needs

-For every model you add to your collection, you will want to go through a five-step process in your technical evaluation to make sure the product you buy is suitable for the purpose(s) you want it to perform.
+For every budget microphone you add to your collection, you will want to go through a five-step process in your technical evaluation to make sure the product you buy is suitable for the purpose(s) you want it to perform.
 Depending on what you want to record, and in what setting, each technical specification is going to help you decide if it is the correct type of mic to use.

 It is very common for an audio engineer in a professional recording studio to spend quite a bit of consideration when selecting the mics used for a recording session.
 Professional studios have many microphones in their equipment inventory.
 If you are building a home studio, you may want to start with a general-purpose model for recording voice-overs or vocals, and add more if you plan to record live music.